satnetuser001/laravel-development-in-docker/README.md

 </pre>
 Note: DB_PASSWORD must be value from the file "secrets/mysql_root_password.txt".

-In the artisan container make a migration for the MySQL database: php artisan migrate
+In the artisan container make a migration for the MySQL database:<br>
+php artisan migrate

-Step 3 - build an image from a finished project. will be ...
+Step 3 - build an image from a finished project.<br>

-Other
+will be ...

+Other<br>
-Restart php-fpm container after replacing index.php file: docker restart php-fpm
+Restart php-fpm container after replacing index.php file.<br>
+docker restart php-fpm